mestafrica/DataScience/README.md

 - Outcome 3: Intro to Data Science
     - [Udacity Intro to Data Science Course](https://www.udacity.com/course/ud359)
+    - Personal Project: Working through data science process in a personal project of your choice. **Extra points for MEST-related projects.**

-- Outcome 4: Intro to Statistics
+- Outcome 4: Intro to Statistics [TBD]
     - [Udacity Intro to Statistics](https://www.udacity.com/course/st101)
+    - Personal Project: Answer a question of interest using statistics and data of your choice. **Extra points for MEST-related projects.**

-- Outcome 5: Personal Project
+- Outcome 5: Team Formation & Specialisation
-  - Use data science to gain insight into something of your choice
+  - Choose one area of Specialisation
+  - Choose teams for final team project. **Must have at least one member from each specialisation.**